-Even with my current mind, while I understand the harm done to me wasn’t my fault, while I know it’s his and the control imposed on us from unrealistic expectations by our institution, all I can think of is that my younger self just wanted something to hold onto.
+Even with my current mind, while I understand the harm done to me wasn’t my fault, while I know the blame is on him and on the control imposed on the student body from unrealistic expectations set by our institution, all I can think of is that my younger self just wanted something to hold onto.

 I just needed someone to give my “Please, stop” value.
 Because thoughts like these raced in my mind every minute of every hour, unless I shut it out.
 Then they consumed me in silence.

 Maybe if I didn’t hug him so soon.
 Then it wouldn’t have happened.

 Maybe if I didn’t open up to him so soon.
 Then it wouldn’t have happened.

 Maybe if I didn’t care for his thoughts and opinions.
 Then it wouldn’t have happened.

 Never once did I consider (NEVER ONCE WAS I TOLD): Maybe if he was a decent human being.
 Then it wouldn’t have happened.
 Afterall, I had to explain basic human decency to him countless times, but I was still the one who was bad and evil in the sights of him and everyone else.